 Precis – The UK is the most corrupt country in the world, they just conceal the full extent of it

-Lord Justice Nugee was promoted to a Lord Justice of Appeal for following his orders, along with his co-conspirators.
-The highest echelons of UK government actively encourage fraud and judicial corruption, effectively bribing corrupt judges using taxpayer’s funds as bribes.
+Lord Justice Nugee we allege that Nugee was promoted to a Lord Justice of Appeal for following orders.
 A typical trait of systemic corruption, compliance is rewarded.
-The UK justice system is utterly corrupt from the top down, Sir Geoffrey Vos, installed as Master of the Rolls, head of civil justice is a proven fraudster.
-They are all retained in office by the delinquent Tory Lord Chancellor, Dominic Raab, lawlessness prevails.
+The UK justice system is, we have found, utterly corrupt from the top down, Sir Geoffrey Vos, installed as Master of the Rolls, head of civil justice is evidenced to have been concealing fraud.
+They are all retained in office by Tory Lord Chancellor, Dominic Raab, lawlessness prevails.

 The corrupt UK Government and its politically controlled judges provide impunity to fellow fraudster lawyers and insolvency practitioners who work to terrorise the British people in the name of law and justice, when there is none.

 This outrageous corruption is coming from the Treasury, the Tory Cabinet and the Law Ministers, who have been concealing serious criminality to provide impunity to the offenders, their conduct is what is known as conspiring to pervert the course of justice.

 Tory party members and their affiliates are always made over and above the law, whilst everyone else is penalised.

 This case originated because Empowering Wind MFC Ltd (“EW“) a sole purpose renewable energy development company owned by Earth Energy Investments LLP (“EEI”) entered an option to lease agreement with Middlesbrough Football Club (“MFC“), from which to “construct, connect to the grid and operate” a 1.5 mega watt, 130 metre high wind turbine that was to be “Europe’s first wind powered football stadium“.